crosetto/AutomaticDifferentiation/README.md

 a little effort and an effective syntax.
 The goal now is to show how this idiom can evolve using C++17 constexpr lambdas, further reducing the coding effort.

-DISCLAIMER: the purpose of this repo is to present a proof of concept, not a production-ready library, so all protections are skipped.
+DISCLAIMER: the purpose of this repo is to present a proof of concept, so all protections are skipped.

-To recap, we start from the goal to achieve:
+To recap, we start from the goal we want to achieve:
 * Implementing "univariate polynomials"-like expressions of the form
 ```C++
   constexpr auto expr = x*x*x+x*x+x;